-The District is also targeting reducing the senior lien debt of the Priest Rapids Project by issuing subordinate lien Priest Rapids Project bonds, which are purchased with available funds of the Electric System (beyond the goals of the Revenue Fund and the Reserve and Contingency Fund ("R&C Fund") held under the Electric System bond resolutions) as an investment, as well as retiring debt in the Electric System or the Priest Rapids Project.
+The District is also targeting reducing the senior lien debt of the Priest Rapids Project by issuing subordinate lien Priest Rapids Project bonds, which are purchased with available funds of the Electric System (beyond the Revenue Fund and the R&C Fund goals) as an investment, as well as retiring debt in the Electric System or the Priest Rapids Project.
 See "CONSOLIDATED FINANCIAL RESULTS."